minprog/prog-project/README.md

-Programming project course
+Programming project
 ============

+Some goals for this course:

-- project-based software course
+- project-based software engineering
 - students work on their own projects but in tutored groups
 - code reviews
 - plan-based approach with elaborate documentation